 This course stimulates your ability to learn and encourages a high level of critical reflection.
-We expect you to take part in workshops, projects, seminars, lectures and tutorials.
-You'll engage with peer and self-assessment and contribute meaningfully to your group.
+Through workshops, projects, seminars, lectures and tutorials, you'll engage with peer- and self-assessment and contribute meaningfully to your group.

-Attend visual culture lectures and seminars with students from other courses.
-Develop a rigorous critical approach to your work and the work of others and foster an understanding of collaboration between disciplines that will be valuable when you leave university.
+Visual Culture lectures and seminars are programmed alongside students from other courses.
+You will develop a rigorous critical approach to your work and the work of others, and foster an understanding of collaboration between disciplines that will be valuable when you leave university.

-Listen to talks from visiting speakers and find out about future career options and build valuable skills through practical projects and work experience.
+Talks from visiting speakers highlight future career options and offer the opportunity to build valuable skills through practical projects and work experience.